 “With a producer change at Namco US, the game shifted more towards a ‘core’ Namco tone.
 What they had in mind was more like Tekken, so we layered up some of the more operatic tone over time — in fact you can see the roots of a more grounded tone in the mocapped cutscenes because they were recorded first.”

-What started as a slow-burn crime drama gradually morphed into the stylised, bombastic action game we now know as Retribution.
+What started as a slow-burning crime drama gradually morphed into the stylised, bombastic action game we now know as Retribution.
 That shift wasn’t just tonal — it bled into every corner of the design, from visuals to pacing to Jack’s final character model, which bore more resemblance to comic book anti-heroes like The Punisher than his original noir blueprint.

 Below, you’ll find rare concept art and early design documents from the Redemption phase of the game, showing a version of Jack Slate that almost was.